Introduction to CMD

 How to access CMD?

-To access the command prompt irrespective of what version you are using, follow the below steps.
-One of the quickest ways to access the command prompt is to make use of Run Window.
-To open the run window, press the Windows key + R on your keyboard.
-Once you do, that run window will open and then write cmd and press enter.
+To access the command prompt, regardless of your version, follow the steps below.
+One of the quickest ways to access the command prompt is to use Run Window.
+Press the Windows key + R on your keyboard to open the run window.
+Once you do, that run window will open, and then write cmd and press enter.

 As soon as you press the ok command prompt window will get open up.

 To run the command prompt in the administration mode, type cmd in the search bar present in the taskbar, then right-click on cmd.
-You will see an option Run as administration click ok and then command prompt will open in the admin mode.
+You will see an option Run as administration; click ok, and then the command prompt will open in the admin mode.

 Conclusion

-We have seen some useful windows command that comes in handy when working on a remote desktop or a server.
-These commands can be grouped together to perform a series of tasks sequentially to automate some of the redundant tasks.
-Windows command can be used to interact with the Network File System (NFS), remote desktop services, windows server, and external and internal peripherals.
+We have seen some useful Windows command when working on a remote desktop or a server.
+These commands can be grouped to perform a series of tasks sequentially to automate some redundant tasks.
+Windows commands can interact with the Network File System (NFS), remote desktop services, windows server, and external and internal peripherals.

 Recommended Article